 Impact Level High

-Key Action Audit your quantity limits per HCPCS code against the CPB 0906 table and confirm your documentation supports any quantities billed above those thresholds
+Key Action Audit monthly quantity billing against CPB 0906 limits before January 5, 2026, and confirm documentation supports any quantities above the listed maximums

 Aetna Ostomy Supplies Coverage Criteria and Medical Necessity Requirements 2026

-The core medical necessity standard in CPB 0906 is straightforward: ostomy supplies are covered when a member has a surgically created stoma to divert urine or fecal contents outside the body.
-That means colostomies, ileostomies, and urinary ostomies all qualify.
+The core medical necessity standard in CPB 0906 is straightforward: ostomy supplies are covered for members with a surgically created stoma used to divert urine or fecal contents.
+That covers colostomies, ileostomies, and urinary ostomies.
+If there's no documented stoma, there's no coverage — full stop.

 Aetna Ostomy Supplies Exclusions and Non-Covered Indications